Matthew-Maclean/japari-librarian/README.md

 will be matched against a known set of media unless the first character in the quotes is a backslash.
 The known medias are:

-- The 2017 anime "anime"
+- The 2017 anime "anime" or "season 1"
+- The 2019 anime season 2 "season 2"
 - Either manga series "manga"
+- Kemono Friends Festival "festival"
+- Kemono Friends Pavilion "pavilion"
+- Kemono Friends 3 (either phone or arcade) "kf3"
 - The original Nexon game "nexon game" or "nexon"
 - Any of the stage performances "stage play" or "stage"
-- The upcoming Pavilion game "pavilion"

 It will respond (if it can parse the friend, and find the page) with a library link, and an image if it can find one.